RUSTY'S TIPS ON DANCE ETIQUETTE:

 Social Dance with as many people as possible.
+It’s the 21st Century, anyone can ask anyone to dance.
+So get as many dances as you can; you’ll have more fun and, if you are still learning (aren’t we all?), you’ll find you learn so much by dancing with lots of people.
 In America and Japan, one dance is the norm; if you had a great dance it's okay to ask for another.
 But then, move on.
 You can come and find that person later for another dance or two.
 In Europe, two dances is the norm!
 So pace yourself.
 If you walk away after one dance, the person will think you hated dancing with them... or you're just plain rude.
 Oops.
 Don't want that!

 Ask people to dance graciously.
-Gentlemen, offer your arm and lead the follow onto the floor.
-Protect her while you dance.
-Take care of her.
-Then thank her for the dance (maybe have another one!) and then escort her off the floor as graciously as you led her onto it.
+“Would you like to dance?”
+“Care to dance?”
+“May I have this dance?”
+Leads, offer your arm and lead the follow onto the floor.
+Protect them while you dance.
+Take care of them.
+Then thank them for the dance (maybe have another one!) and then escort them off the floor as graciously as you led them onto it.